dataluscorp/browser/testing/perfdocs/generated/talos.rst

       test.py <https://dxr.mozilla.org/mozilla-central/source/testing/talos/talos/test.py#l449>`__
    -  suite: `geometric mean`_ of the 51 subtest results.

-Tests the time it takes Firefox to load the `tp5 web page test set <#page-sets>`__.
+Tests the time it takes Datalus to load the `tp5 web page test set <#page-sets>`__.
 The web set was culled from the Alexa top 500 April 8th, 2011 and consists of 100 pages in tp5n and 51 in tp5o.
 Some suites use a subset of these, i.e. 48/51 tests to reduce noise - check with the